Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Results, Discussion and Implications

 \subsection{Shot Partitioning}

 The first two steps in the Snippet Generation stage are aimed at reducing dissimilarities between images/human action clips and movie shots.
-This is achieved by first segmenting the input trailer into shots of variable length, and then partitioning each shot into clips with an fixed number of frames ($f$).
-To segment trailers into shots, we use the shot detection network TransNet~V2~\citep{transnetv2}. \autoref{fig:shots_hist} shows the histogram of the number of frames per shot for Trailers12k obtained by TransNet~V2.
+This is achieved by first segmenting the input trailer into shots of variable length, and then partitioning each shot into clips with a fixed number of frames ($f$).
+To segment trailers into shots, we use the shot transition detection network TransNet~V2~\citep{transnetv2}, which is an architecture that processes video clips through a stack of blocks based on dilated convolutions (called SDDCNN).
+To train TransNet~V2, samples are generated by randomly selecting two video clips and joining them with hard cut or dissolve transitions. \autoref{fig:shots_hist} shows the histogram of the number of frames per shot for Trailers12k obtained by TransNet~V2.

 Clip length $f$ determines the amount of information provided to the backbone, which may impact transferability.
 This is particularly important for Kinetics representations because they are computed with all the clip's $f$ frames.
 We explore configurations with $f = 24$ and $f = 32$ clip lengths, called Shot-24 and Shot-32, which correspond respectively to the mode and mean of the distribution of shot durations observed in \autoref{fig:shots_hist}.
 To ascertain the benefits of the proposed strategy to generate clips based on shot partitioning, we compare it with a simpler segmentation strategy.
 In Seq-24 and Seq-32 configurations, clips are generated by simply taking contiguous sequences of 24 and 32 frames from the trailer. \autoref{fig:seq_shot} illustrates an example of clip generation with Seq-24 and Shot-24 configurations.